 Students learn to defend hackers by becoming them

-ECE ILLINOIS Associate Professor Michael Donald Bailey offered students in his Introduction to Computer Security class an interesting extra credit challenge this semester.
+ECE ILLINOIS Associate Professor michael Bailey offered students in his Introduction to Computer Security class an interesting extra credit challenge this semester.
 If a student were able to successfully hack into a security system they would be offered an opportunity to skip the midterm or final as a consolation.

 Designed to help students learn what it’s like to hack security systems, the goal is to teach students how they can build better defenses against hackers.

 The system, set up in the lower level of the Coordinated Science Lab, consists of three parts.
 First, the students have to override a security camera video feed.
 Second, with computer coding, they have to break into a secured box, and finally once inside, they take an envelope with a final challenge to complete.

 Graduate students Deepak Kumar, Zane Ma, and Simon Kim, as well as research scientist Joshua Mason, set up and monitor the device, and leave the details of the challenge vague, requiring students to apply the skills they learned in class to a real-world problem.